scalazone/monix/topics/monix-task-foundations/basicconcurrency.md

 ### Thread

 A _thread_ is a basic unit of CPU utilization.
-A CPU can usually run up to 1 thread per CPU core at the same time.
+A CPU can usually run up to one thread per CPU core at the same time.

 The Java Virtual Machine (JVM) `Thread` is an abstraction over operating system native threads, and are mapped 1:1;
 each JVM thread has a corresponding native thread.